 Unfortunately, in many cases the exact cause of tinnitus can’t be identified.
 It is usually a benign, idiopathic condition.
 However, symptoms can often be managed successfully through a number of different strategies.

 Sounds are used to cover up, or mask, the tinnitus.
 This distracts your brain and helps you “tune out” the ringing in your ears.
 Electronic devices that produce white noise such as air conditioners, fans, soft music, etc., can all be employed.
+Audio files, sleep noise generators, tinnitus specific earbuds can all be used.

 Tinnitus Retraining Therapy